open-mmlab/mmdetection/docs/1_exist_data_model.md

-# Case 1: Inference, testing, and training with predefined models and standard datasets
+# 1: Inference, and training with existing models and standard datasets

-MMDetection provides hundreds of predefined and pretrained detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This note will show how to perform common tasks on these pretrained models and standard datasets, including:
+MMDetection provides hundreds of existing and existing detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This note will show how to perform common tasks on these existing models and standard datasets, including:

 - Use existing models to inference on given images.
-- Test pretrained models on standard datasets.
+- Test existing models on standard datasets.
 - Train predefined models on standard datasets.

-## Inference with pretrained models
+## Inference with existing models

 By inference, we mean using trained models to detect objects on images.
-In MMDetection, a model is defined by a configuration file and pretrained model parameters are save in a checkpoint file.
+In MMDetection, a model is defined by a configuration file and existing model parameters are save in a checkpoint file.

 To start with, we recommend [Faster RCNN](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn) with this [configuration file](https://github.com/open-mmlab/mmdetection/blob/master/configs/faster_rcnn/faster_rcnn_r50_fpn_1x_coco.py) and this [checkpoint file](http://download.openmmlab.com/mmdetection/v2.0/faster_rcnn/faster_rcnn_r50_fpn_1x_coco/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth).
 It is recommended to download the checkpoint file to `checkpoints` directory.